About the Journal

 Focus and Scope

 Papers.
-Revista de Sociologia (ISSN 0210-2862) is edited in electronic format by the Department of Sociology of the Universitat Autònoma de Barcelona.
+Revista de Sociologia (eISSN 0210-2862) is edited in electronic format by the Department of Sociology of the Universitat Autònoma de Barcelona.
 Since it was founded in 1972, it has become one of the leading journals of sociology in Spain and the Spanish-speaking community.
 Its main aim is to publish and spread original scientific research and rigurous theoretical work in sociology and other related social sciences (anthropology, political science, economy, social psychology).
 The contents cover virtually all fields of sociological research and theory, and explore interdisciplinary boundaries in the social sciences.
 It accepts three languages (English, Spanish and Catalan), though all titles, abstracts and keywords are available in English

 Peer Review Process